rigetti/pyquil/docs/source/getting_started.rst

 A big advantage of working in pyQuil is that you are able to leverage all the functionality of Python to generate Quil programs.
-In quantum/classical hybrid algorithms this often leads to situations where complex classical functions are used to generate Quil programs. pyQuil provides a convenient construction to allow you to use python functions to generate templates of Quil programs called ParametricPrograms.
-Here's a simple example:
+In quantum/classical hybrid algorithms this often leads to situations where complex classical functions are used to generate Quil programs. pyQuil provides a convenient construction to allow you to use Python functions to generate templates of Quil programs, called ``ParametricPrograms``:

 .. code:: python